 Sunday 12th June 2016 was the second anniversary of Soul Sanctuary singing gospel music at St James’s Church Piccadilly.
-Although we had promoted this service more heavily than usual, using flyers, our social media channels and notices in the church, it was exactly the same in form as our other 6pm services at St James’s on the second Sunday of the month.
+Although we had promoted this service more heavily than usual, using flyers, our social media channels and notices in the church, it was exactly the same in form as our other 6pm services at St James’s on the first Sunday of the month.
 In spite of all the hype with promises of cake after the service, the solemnity of the occasion was underlined by the use of incense during the service, an ancient tradition used to convey the presence of the Holy Spirit.

 Why are we celebrating two years of gospel music at St James’s?

 St James’s has a fine tradition of music at its church services, as well as being an important central London concert venue.
 The building itself is light and spacious and quintessentially English, designed by the renowned architect Christopher Wren in the 1670’s and decorated with the carvings of Grinling Gibbons, and home over the centuries to many great English thinkers, preachers, and musicians.
 It is, therefore, significant that gospel music, a relatively new musical genre and rarely heard outside Pentecostal churches, should have found a home here.

 As a choir, we believe that contemporary gospel music is vital and spirit-filled, and deserves a place alongside the other great Christian musical genres.
 Our primary mission is to help spread it throughout the denominations.